Vietnam Destination Guide

 Cultural Etiquette

-• Greetings: A slight bow or nod and a smile is appropriate.
+• Greetings: A slight bow, a nod and a smile, or a gentle handshake is appropriate.
+Avoid overly firm handshakes.
 Handshakes are common in business settings.

-• Saving Face: Public criticism or displays of anger cause embarrassment.
-Stay calm and smile.
+• Saving Face: Vietnamese culture values humility and politeness.
+Public criticism or displays of anger cause embarrassment.
+A smile goes a long way — stay calm and smile.

 • The Head: Avoid touching people's heads, as it's considered sacred in Vietnamese culture.

-• Chopstick Etiquette: Never stick chopsticks upright in rice (resembles funeral incense).
+• Chopstick Etiquette: Chopsticks are used for most meals.
+It’s considered polite to leave a small amount of food on your plate to show you’re satisfied.
+Never stick chopsticks upright in rice (resembles funeral incense).

 Responsible Tourism